Firefighter

 #3- Water mist will cool the room involved and cooling by creating a fine mist it allows for better

-Asked by Dave over 9 years ago
+Asked by Brandon over 10 years ago

 So I have this sort of exam for a role-playing game and I need an answer for this fire question.
 So water is used to remove the heat from a fire but the question is: When do you not use water to remove the heat from a fire?
 Thank you.

-Asked by Lorenzo about 9 years ago
+Asked by Lorenzo over 9 years ago

 Magnesium fires and petroleum fires we do use water. petroleum we use water with foam to prevent spreading the burning fuel.
 Magnesium fires become explosive with the application of water.